 "Embrace the glorious mess that you are." - Elizabeth Gilbert

-Sometimes you do just feel low and negative, that it can be very hard to either find good things or genuinely feel gratitude (it is being implied that you HAVE TO feel deep and sincere gratitude for its magic to work).
-Sometimes your mind is just racing and emotions are boiling up, that five minutes of silence can be quite overwhelming and difficult to bear (it is being implied that EVERY second of meditation can already help).
-Sometimes when reciting affirmations, you feel like lying to yourself even if you try hard to believe these new positive perceptions about yourself (it is being implied that affirmations are THE WAY to let go of our limiting beliefs).
+Sometimes you do just feel low or negative, that it can be very hard to either find good things or genuinely feel gratitude (it is being implied that you seemingly have to feel deep and sincere gratitude for its magic to work).
+Sometimes your mind is just racing and emotions are boiling up, that five minutes of silence can be quite overwhelming and difficult to bear (it is being implied, too, that every second of meditation can already help).
+Sometimes when reciting affirmations, you feel like lying to yourself even if you try hard to believe these new positive perceptions about yourself (it is being implied that affirmations are actually the way to let go of our limiting beliefs).

 Today, I would like to explore the myths around affirmations with you.
 Here are my 3 take-aways for you to make your affirmations really game-changing and supportive in your life:

 1. Choose ones that first resonate with you

 I once did a coaching online programme, that provided a workbook with a list of 100 positive affirmations that you could choose from and introduce into your life.
 Being a real newbie in the personal development world, I found this list quite helpful.
 So having a list helps expand our perceptions that might have been limited by our negative beliefs.
 If we are esp. so convinced that our relationships always fall apart and bring frictions, it may be hard for us to immediately adopt the belief "I always bring love and peace into my relationships".